Key takeaways:

 HSA contributions are tax deductible.
 This means they can lower the amount of money, or income, you pay taxes on for the year.
 Any interest earned on the contributions is also tax-free.

 Rather than working like regular HSA contributions, excess contributions cause you to pay more taxes for the year if they’re not corrected.
-The total excess amount will be taxable and will cause you to have to pay an excise tax.
+The total excess amount will be taxable and cause you to owe an excise tax.

 Yes, you have to report HSA excess contributions when you file your taxes.
 You will see the total amount of your excess contributions for the year on IRS Form 8889, Health Savings Accounts (HSAs).
 This amount is taxable income.